TheAlxH/converter/README.md

 (Optional) All positional arguments are treated as input files and are processed successively.
 If no input file is passed the converter reads from `stdin`.

 `--reader-opts OPTS`
 (Optional) Some readers allow additional configuration.
 Use this option to pass those information.
 All values are given as KEY=VALUE pairs and multiple items are separated by ';'.

 `--writer-opts OPTS`
 (Optional) Some writers allow additional configuration.
 Use this option to pass those information.
 All values are given as KEY=VALUE pairs and multiple items are separated by ';'.

+`--restrict-lb LB`
+(Optional) Override any open lower bound with LB.
+This argument is an alternative for --reader-opts='lb=LB'

+`--restrict-ub UB`
+(Optional) Override any open upper bound with UB.
+This argument is an alternative for --reader-opts='ub=UB'

 `--no-split`
 (Optional) By default linear integer constraints with a length greater three are split into multiple constraints.
 That behavior can be prevented by passing this parameter.